Systems Series

 Systems Hybrid, 2012, oil/paper

-This series, produced from 2010 to 2013, examined interspecies correlations in terms of structural parallels between different biotic forms.
-Specifically, this work examined the visual structure of systems in both human and plant form: circulatory, reproductive/propagative, and vascular.
+This series, produced from 2010 to 2013, examined interspecies correlations and connections through structural parallels among different biotic forms.
+Specifically, this work examined the visual structure of systems in both PLANT and Human form: circulatory, reproductive/propagative, and vascular.
 The media comprises oil paint on paper.
-The body of work encompasses a series of paintings and installation pieces, created with hundreds of small shaped paintings that are raised and flow over the wall.
+The body of work encompasses various series of paintings plus a large installation work, created with hundreds of small, shaped paintings that rise up from, and flow over the gallery wall.
 The configuration varies with each venue.